Hachi630/AI-Powered-Social-Media-Marketing-Manager/README.md

 - Get your Gemini API key from [Google AI Studio](https://aistudio.google.com/)
 - `GEMINI_IMAGE_MODEL` is optional, defaults to `gemini-2.5-flash-image` if not set
 - Make sure the `backend/uploads/images/` directory exists for image storage
-- Twitter/X credentials can be obtained from the [Twitter Developer Portal](https://developer.twitter.com/en/portal/dashboard)
+- **Twitter/X OAuth credentials** can be obtained from the [Twitter Developer Portal](https://developer.twitter.com/en/portal/dashboard)
+  - Create a Twitter app and get your API Key and API Secret
+  - Set the callback URL to match `TWITTER_CALLBACK_URL` in your `.env` file
+  - Enable OAuth 1.0a authentication in your app settings
-- LinkedIn API credentials can be obtained from the [LinkedIn Developer Portal](https://www.linkedin.com/developers/apps)
+- **LinkedIn API credentials** can be obtained from the [LinkedIn Developer Portal](https://www.linkedin.com/developers/apps)
   - Create a LinkedIn app and get your Client ID and Client Secret
   - Set the redirect URI to match `LI_REDIRECT_URI` in your `.env` file
   - Enable required products: "Sign In with LinkedIn using OpenID Connect" and "Share on LinkedIn"